 50 Years of the Glacier Bay Lodge

 Today, the Glacier Bay Lodge, like all Mission 66 projects, serves as an enduring reminder of the efforts of the National Park Service to welcome, accommodate, and serve generations of visitors.
 Over the next few years, Glacier Bay is embarking on an ambitious series of projects to renovate the lodge.
-This summer guests will enjoy new furniture in rooms and the lobby.
-Park staff will be busy with a variety of interior and exterior improvements, ensuring another 50 years of welcoming visitors to their National Park.
+This summer guests will enjoy new furniture in rooms and the lobby, renovated boardwalks, and even a new boiler system.
+Park staff will continue to be busy with a variety of interior and exterior improvements, ensuring another 50 years of welcoming visitors to their National Park.

 Last updated: December 21, 2017